twigphp/Twig/doc/api.rst

     The ``BlockChain`` class was introduced in Twig 3.29.

-Use ``BlockChain`` when a renderer needs to select blocks from several unrelated templates, such as a collection of themes.
+Use ``BlockChain`` when a form, CMS field, data-grid or similar renderer needs to select blocks from several templates at runtime.
 Pass templates from the highest to the lowest precedence::

     use Twig\BlockChain;